 Enjoy Christmas Dinner with a Scottish twist!
 Whilst Scotland’s Christmas Day meal is very, very similar to English traditions, the Scots have a few customs of their own.
 Including ‘Cock O Leekie’ soup for starter, haggis stuffing for the turkey, and the ‘Clootie Dumpling’ or traditional Crannachan for dessert.
 A fine way to experience Christmas in Scotland.

 Scotland’s major cities will be perfect for your annual Christmas shopping trip.
 Edinburgh and Glasgow are renowned for their fantastic high street and boutique offers – so you’ll be able to find a gift for everyone.
 Some stores you just have to visit include Ye Olde Christmas Shoppe in Edinburgh and the Nutcracker Christmas Shop (in Callander or Crieff).
-Don’t forget to pick up some specialist souvenirs such as Scottish shortbread for biscuit lovers or some fine Scottish whisky.
+Don’t forget to pick up some specialist souvenirs such as Scottish shortbread for biscuit lovers or some fine Scottish whiskey.

 If you’re thinking of visiting Scotland this Christmas time, here are some unusual places to stay to make your visit even more memorable.
 If you’d like to discuss your trip to Scotland, please do get in touch.